wootguy/SevenKewp/README.md

 - Don't use the `build_game_and_plugins` script while developing.
 It discards all local changes not pushed to github.
 - Change the startup project to the one you're actively working on.
 This way, building with F5 will pick up changes and build only what's needed to test that project.
 - ASAN is great for debugging memory corruption (crashes that make no sense or have corrupted stacks pointing to nowhere).
 Enable in the project setting `C/C++` -> `General` -> `Enable Address Sanitizer`.
 The server will run much slower so it's not something you want to have on normally.
+- Visual Studio can't debug the server and client at the same time.
+Create a new build folder and solution via CMake if you want to do that.